TheDeanLab/navigate_mmcore_plugin/_sources/software_installation.rst.txt

 Configure Devices in Micro-Manager
 -----------------------------------

-Next you should configure the devices in **Micro-Manager**.
+Next you should configure the devices in **Micro-Manager** and save the configuration file.
 This is done by opening the Micro-Manager and using the Hardware Configuration Wizard.
 Importantly, all of the devices should be confirmed functional in **Micro-Manager** before proceeding to the next step.

 Installation details for each device can be found `here <https://micro-manager.org/Device_Support>`_.